 - To Store.
 Once the bread has fully cooled, place it in an airtight storage container lined with a paper towel.
 Lay another paper towel over the top of the bread.
 Seal, and keep at room temperature for up to 1 week.

 - To Freeze.
 Place the oatmeal banana bread slices in an airtight freezer-safe storage container, and freeze for up to 3 months.
 I like to freeze this bread in individual slices and thaw as needed for a delicious treat.

 - To Reheat from Frozen.
 Let the bread thaw overnight in the refrigerator.
 Rewarm gently in the microwave until warmed through.

 - For more tips and suggestions about storing and freezing muffins and breads, check out my How To Store Muffins and Other Quick Breads guide.

 - Best Ever Loaf Pan.
 No sticking, even baking, perfect corners.

 - New Favorite Spatula.
 It’s great for folding thick batters, smoothing the top of quick breads, and is super easy to clean and heatproof.

-No matter how many loaves of banana bread you’ve tried in the past, I promise you will love this one.
+No matter how many loaves of banana bread you’ve tried in the past, I promise you will love this simple, healthy banana bread recipe.